esotericpig/UncleKryon-server/README.md

 # UncleKryon-server

 Server (and Hacker) for the Uncle Kryon mobile apps.

-Tasks include sending push notifications, building the database, and parsing/hacking the websites for the data.
+Tasks include sending push notifications, building the database, and scraping the websites for the data.

 ## Contents
 - [Setup](#setup)